morris-lab/CellOracle/docs/tutorials/simulation.rst

 .. _simulation:

-in silico gene perturbation with GRNs
+In silico gene perturbation with GRNs
 =====================================

-``celloracle`` leverage GRNs to simulate signal propagation inside a cell.
+CellOracle leverages the constructed GRN models to simulate signal propagation inside a cell.
-We can estimate the effect of gene perturbation by the simulation with GRNs.
+Using these calculations with the GRN models, we estimate the effects of gene perturbations.